tidyverse/tidyverse.org/content/blog/forcats-1-0-0/index.md

 </div>

 This structure makes it easier to make other adjustments.
-For example, the code below uses a more informative label for the missing level and lumps together all the hair colours with less than 2 observations.
-I've left the (Other) category as a bar at the end, but by rearranging the order of [`fct_infreq()`](https://forcats.tidyverse.org/reference/fct_inorder.html) and [`fct_lump_min()`](https://forcats.tidyverse.org/reference/fct_lump.html) I could cause it to also sort in frequency order.
+For example, the code below uses a more informative label for the missing level and lumps together the colours with less than 2 observations.
+I've left the (Other) category as a bar at the end, but if I wanted to I could cause it to sort in frequency order by flipping the order of [`fct_infreq()`](https://forcats.tidyverse.org/reference/fct_inorder.html) and [`fct_lump_min()`](https://forcats.tidyverse.org/reference/fct_lump.html) .

 <div class="highlight">